 They are already available, but are not yet very popular among today's dominant audio formats.
 You can listen to MQA audio on Tidal, but you will need special hardware to play them.
 Like DSD, MQA files require some special internal components in order to sound as intended.

-You can check out our culturasonora page to read guides on how to prevent hearing loss or our in-depth reviews of the best headphones, DACs, speakers or any audio equipment you want to know more about.
-And as a final chis pum we leave you with a very funny video about the reactions of some users when listening to MQA files:
+You can check out our culturasonora page to read guides on how to prevent hearing loss, or our in-depth reviews of the best headphones, DACs, speakers, or any audio equipment you want to know more about.
+And as a final touch we leave you with a hilarious video about the reactions of some users when listening to MQA files: